DHTMLX/scheduler-docs/data/api/scheduler_all_timed_config.md

 So, there are 3 possible values that the parameter can take:

-- **'short'**  - to show only multi-day events that last less than 24 hours ( starts one day and ends another) in the regular way.
+- **'short'**  - to show only multi-day events that last less than 24 hours (starts one day and ends another) in the regular way
-- **true** - to show all multi-day events in the regular way.
+- **true** - to show all multi-day events in the regular way
-- **false** - to show all multi-day events as lines in the upper part of the scheduler (the standard display mode for multi-day events).
+- **false** - to show all multi-day events as lines in the upper part of the scheduler (the standard display mode for multi-day events)

-For finer control over which events are displayed in the multi-day section and which are displayed in the day columns, redefine the `isMainAreaEvent` method of the module:
+To provide better control over which events are displayed in the multi-day section and which are displayed in the day columns, redefine the `isMainAreaEvent` method of the module in the following way:

 ~~~js
 const { isMainAreaEvent } = scheduler.ext.allTimed;